subbubana/AI-Agents/open_api_agents/README.md

 - Function calling: these allow you to use any Python function as a tool.
 - Agents as tools: this allows you to use an agent as a tool, allowing Agents to call other agents without handing off to them.

+5. When the task is handedoff to an agent, the next query will be processed by that agent.
+If we use the agents as tools, everytime it will go back to the primary agent to start the workflow.